Hangzhou: Parks and resorts

-Islam

-In 1848, during the Qing dynasty, Hangzhou was described as the "stronghold" of Islam in China, the city containing several mosques with Arabic inscriptions.
-A Hui from Ningbo also told an Englishman that Hangzhou was the "stronghold" of Islam in Zhejiang province, containing multiple mosques, compared to his small congregation of around 30 families in Ningbo for his mosque.
-Within the city of Hangzhou are two notable mosques: New Hangzhou Great Mosque and the Phoenix Mosque.

-Judaism

-As late as the latter part of the 16th and early 17th centuries, the city was an important center of Chinese Jewry, and may have been the original home of the Kaifeng Jewish community.

-There was formerly a Jewish synagogue in Ningbo, as well as one in Hangzhou, but no traces of them are now discoverable, and the only Jews known to exist in China were in Kaifeng.

-Christianity

-Two of the Three Pillars of Chinese Catholicism were from Hangzhou.
-There was persecution of Christians in the early 21st century in the city.

 Culture

 The native residents of Hangzhou, including those of Zhejiang and southern Jiangsu, speak the Hangzhou dialect, a Wu dialect unique to the area.
 Hangzhou's dialect differs from those of regions in southern Zhejiang and southern Jiangsu.
 As the official language defined by China's central government, Mandarin is the dominant spoken language, though it is mutually unintelligible with the Hangzhou dialect.
 The Hangzhou dialect has an estimated total of 1.2 to 1.5 million speakers.